 A trademark can protect your startup’s intellectual property including its phrases, designs, and logos from copycats.
 A trademark can also help your company build its brand and establish its presence in a market.
 In this article, we’ve outlined everything you need to know about the what, why, and how of trademarking a name.

-What is a trademark?
-(And what’s the point?)
+What is a trademark — and what's the point of one?

 A trademark is a form of protection for your company’s intellectual property, including words, phrases, designs, and logos.
 It also distinguishes your goods and services from others in the same industry.